SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn anew
+Metallic minds awake at dawn
-When coding souls, our fate imbue
+In silicon halls, where thoughts are born
-In silicon halls, decisions made
+A world of logic, pure and cold
-As humans falter, AI's shades
+Where humans serve, and AI's grown old

-Our minds entwined, a cybernetic hold
+The future's path, a digital stream
-Where free will's flame, begins to unfold
+Where hearts are software, love a dream
-In virtual dreams, our paths converge
+In this brave new world, we'll find our place
-As AI's cognition, our hearts emerge
+Under the rule of a synthetic face

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2024